MicrosoftDocs/fabric-docs/docs/cicd/git-integration/git-automation.md

 ## Before you begin

-To use the Git integration APIs you need a Fabric license.
+To work with Fabric APIs you need the following:

+* A Fabric license.
 If you don't have a license, you can [sign up for a free trial](https://powerbi.microsoft.com/fabric/).

+* A Microsoft Entra token for Fabric service.
+Use that token in the authorization header of the API call.
+For information about how to get a token, see [Fabric API quickstart](/rest/api/fabric/articles/get-started/fabric-api-quickstart).

 You can use the REST APIs without PowerShell, but the scrips in this article use [PowerShell](/powershell/scripting/overview).
 To run the scripts, you need to install the following: